The Restoration of Western Orthodoxy

 For more than ten centuries, the British Isles and all of Western Europe were in a fundamental communion of faith with the Christian East in spite of the occasional incidents and quarrels which can be found in all families.
 However, after the 11th-century schism of the West, much of the western liturgical and spiritual tradition was lost from the Orthodox Church.
 Yet, small pockets of Western Orthodoxy continued for some centuries in parts of Italy and even on Mount Athos.
 Then followed a long separation (approximately eight centuries), when each side gradually lost much knowledge of the other.

-The Russian emigration of the start of the twentieth century was a reminder for the West of the existence of Orthodoxy, that is to say, of Christianity in its original form.
+This changed with a reawakening of interest in the ancient faith.
 Many in the West experienced the desire to rediscover this Church of the first millennium, this ancient, Apostolic Church, in its living and applied faith, in the splendours of its western liturgy and in its capacity for freedom in God, cleared of the excesses and distortions that developed after the West went into schism, and which were heightened at the Protestant Reformation.
 This encounter brought about the resurgence of Western Orthodoxy.

-Those of us of the Gallican tradition are not the first Orthodox Christians to live out our faith in a western way in the modern age, and there are other pathways by which other forms the Western Rite has come to be used in different parts of the Church.
-Yet, our particular place in this unfolding history begins in the 1930s, when the torch was taken up, with the help of Father Lev (Gillet), by Father Irenaeus (Winnaert, later St Irenaeus of Paris), a former Old Catholic bishop who brought his flock under the protection of the Russian Orthodox Church, where, by a formal decree of the Holy Synod of Russia they were received into the Orthodox Church, renamed the Western Orthodox Church, and given permission to retain their Western liturgical forms of worship, prayer, and spirituality.
+In Western Europe, the seed planted by Julian Overbeck began to bear fruit in the 1930s, when the torch was taken up, with the help of Father Lev (Gillet), by Father Irenaeus (Winnaert), a former independent Catholic bishop who brought his flock under the protection of the Russian Orthodox Church.
+By a formal decree of the Holy Synod of Russia they were received into the Orthodox Church, renamed the Western Orthodox Church, and given a blessing to retain their Western liturgical forms of worship, prayer, and spirituality.

 Initially, Fr Irenaeus’s group continued their use of the Roman rite as they had in their Old Catholic days, with very minor amendments to bring it in line with Orthodox doctrine.
 However, soon afterwards, work commenced to restore, insofar as was possible, a rite of Gallican tradition.

-This was the labour of love of Fr Eugraphe Kovalevsky (later Saint John of Saint-Denis), who was of Russian birth but had, as a teenager, fled Soviet Russia with his family for the safety of Western Europe.
-He developed a love for his new home and, while on a pilgrimage to her shrine church in Poitiers, was inspired by the Holy Princess Radegund to restore to the people of France his native Orthodox Faith, which was also theirs by right.
-He came to love the Western rite, memorised the Roman Mass, and said his daily prayers from the Breviary.
+This was the labour of love of Fr Eugraphe Kovalevsky, who was of Russian birth but had, as a teenager, fled Soviet Russia with his family for the safety of Western Europe.
+He developed a love for his new home and, while on a pilgrimage to her shrine church in Poitiers, was inspired by Saint Radegund to restore to the people of France his native Orthodox Faith, which was also theirs by right.
+He came to love the Western Rite, memorised the Roman Mass, and said his daily prayers from the Breviary.
 Therefore, when he met Fr Irenaeus, with his vision for a church grounded in Orthodoxy and steeped in the western liturgical, spiritual, and cultural tradition, it was only natural that he would embrace this church as his home.

 By 1946, Father Eugraphe had introduced to his church not only a restored Gallican Mass (the Divine Liturgy according to Saint Germanus), but also a full cycle of the Divine Office based closely on the Benedictine Office, as well as orders for the Sacraments and other rites.
 These rites were supplemented in small ways with elements of the worship of the Orthodox East, reflecting the unity of the Church and also in keeping with the influence that the east had had on western – and specifically Gallican – worship, even in ancient times.
 Music for these services was composed by Father Eugraphe’s brother, Maxime Kovalevsky, who was a deacon in the Russian Orthodox Church and renowned composer of liturgical music.
 The church became established in its life of prayer, worship of God, and mission to western people.